SCAGuard/SCAGuard/README.md

-# 4. Sample selection in RQ3
+# 4. Sample selection in Section IV.D

 #### E1: Classification of mutated-variants.
 The mutated-variant classification task is to classify mutated variants when some